PrefectHQ/interactive_workflow_examples/README.md

 You can run this example flow using either an open-source Prefect server or Prefect Cloud.

-Using Prefect Cloud is faster.
-With Prefect installed, you can use the following command to log in or sign up for a free trial:
+Using Prefect Cloud is fast to get started.
+With the `prefect` package installed, you can use the following command to log in or sign up for a free trial:

     $ prefect cloud login